Review & Rating

 Alfi's other Chinese manufacturer, Mischa, prefers a cartridge from Sedal S.L.U., a company chartered in Spain, but manufacturing in China.
 The Sedal cartridge is a favorite of Chinese manufacturers making faucets for the European and North American markets.
 We judge it to be a good cartridge that should give reliable service for many years.
 However, if you have a choice, opt for a Kerox cartridge.

 Alfi's wholesale websites, Alfi Trade and Alfi Brand are designed roughly the same way.
-Navigation used to be a little mysterious until you realized that the key was the link to "Menu" displayed unobtrusively about a third of the way down the page, which opens up the site's navigation links.
-Once you figured this out, navigation is generally intuitive.
+Navigation used to be a little mysterious until you realized that the key was the link to "Menu" displayed unobtrusively about a third of the way down the page, which opened up the site's navigation links.
+Once you figured this out, navigation became generally intuitive.
 The menu has now been moved to the top of the page, which makes the whole process more obvious.
 Site search is effective and individual faucets are easy to find.

 BlueBath.com is Alfi's retail site and its navigation is more traditional, with a menu bar across the top of the page.
-The site is a sanitary wares retail store selling Alfi Brand products along with a assortment of inexpensive faucets from other importers of Chinese and Taiwanese faucets and some good to excellent faucets from major brands such as
+The site is a sanitary wares retail store selling Alfi Brand products along with a assortment of inexpensive faucets from other importers of Chinese and Taiwanese faucets and some good to excellent faucets from major brands such as lesser know but reputable companies.

 Despite the promises made by these sites to protect customers by refusing to sell contraband products, they do not do much to investigate the legality of faucets and protect customers against the sale of potentially dangerous illegal faucets.

 This lack of vigilance makes these sites attractive to black market sellers.
-Well over 70% of the faucets offered for sale on Amazon are uncertified and,
+Well over 70% of the faucets offered for sale on Amazon are uncertified and, therefore, illegal to sell or install in North America.
+The fact that most of these black market faucets are Chinese in origin makes them of heightened concern because China has very loose standards in general and no lead standards at all.

-There are essentially two approaches to warranties in the faucet business.
+There are two basic approaches to warranties in the faucet business.
 The first approach tries to reduce the cost of warranty service to its irreducible minimum and insulate the company as much as possible from liability for a failed product.
 This is the bean-counter approach, the tack favored by accountants and chief financial officers.
 This describes Alfi's warranty exactly.
 The other, and better, approach is to use the power of a good warranty to drive sales — figuring (correctly) that any additional cost of providing a first-class warranty will be more than offset by additional sales revenue that a first-class warranty generates.

 This is the Moen approach.
 Moen, one of the first major faucet companies in the U.S. to offer a lifetime warranty on its products, figured out early that a good warranty and strong back-end support would substantially increase sales on the front end.
 It worked.
 Its warranty helped boost Moen from a little-known bit player in the 1950's to the second largest faucet company in the U.S., behind Delta Faucets, by the 1970s.
 (The companies are now neck and neck for the top slot, each having about 30% of the U.S. faucet market.)